Product Guide

 1. Open the Theme tab in your page editor.

-2. Locate the Mode toggle at the top of the theme settings.
+2. Find the Mode toggle at the top of the theme settings.

-3. Click the toggle to switch between Light and Dark mode.
+3. Click it to switch between Light and Dark.

 Image